 What we like: Sleek, aerodynamic profile and versatile mounting options.

-But despite the FatCat’s premium intentions, the design is fairly middle of the road in most ways, falling short of the more high-quality Küats above.
+But despite the FatCat’s premium intentions, the design is fairly middle-of-the-road in most ways, falling short of the more high-quality Küats above.
 Installation was time-consuming for us, the clamps and locks are prone to icing up, and the rack is almost all plastic, including the mounts and latch.
 And while it’s a small gripe, our sticker logo started peeling off almost immediately, which is disappointing for a $379 piece of gear.
-Finally, although the FatCat is specifically designed to be low-profile, it’s still taller than the Grip above (by ¾-in.).
-But if you’re stuck between Yakima and Thule, the FatCat’s aerodynamic shape is a nice contrast to the upright SnowPack, and most will have an easier time deciphering Yakima’s instruction manual (which, unlike Thule’s, actually includes words).
-Finally, the FatCat is also compatible with T-slot crossbars with an adapter kit (sold separately), which offers an even sleeker aesthetic.
+Finally, although the FatCat is specifically designed to be low-profile, it’s still taller than the Grip above (by 3/4-in.).
+But if you’re stuck between Yakima and Thule, the FatCat’s aerodynamic shape is a nice contrast to the upright SnowPack, and most will have an easier time deciphering Yakima’s instruction manual—which, unlike Thule’s, actually includes words.

 See the Yakima FatCat Evo 6 See the Yakima FatCat Evo 4